Sunday, July 24, 2011

 I understand that CSMP was created during the "Space Race" era in order to help American students to better excel in mathematics.
 Apparently, some research was done to determine how children best learn math, and CSMP is what they came up with.
 The now defunct program has been made availabe on the Internet for free.
 That's right!
 It is absolutely FREE!

 I began looking for a new program for Grasshopper when she was 5yo.
 We were using a worksheet-based math program, and all she could say about math was that she hated it.
-Yet I knew that she was good at.
+Yet I knew that she was good at it.
 So why not do something to make it more enjoyable?

 I was first introduced to CSMP at Mark's site.
 Mark has taken his first child all the way through 6th grade with CSMP, and he is nearly finished with the second.
 There were two things that really drew me to the program: (1) Its use of stories and discussion, and (2) its introduction of traditionally higher level material to younger children on their level.